 Manage a BOS Session

-Once there is a Boot Orchestration Service (BOS) session template created, users can perform operations on nodes, such as boot, reboot, configure, and shutdown.
-Managing sessions through the Cray CLI can be accomplished using the cray bos session commands.
+Once a BOS session template is created, users can perform operations on nodes, such as boot, reboot, configure, and shutdown.

 Creating a new BOS session requires the following command-line options: